TheArzhel/Game-Design/README.md

 When we talk of quest design is impossible not to talk about the big reference that is the Witcher games.
 For the ones that do not know, and are interested in quest design, I suggest them to play at least the last game and complete some quest with a designer point of view rather than from the player’s perspective.

-What CD project Red has accomplished is to create a whole new world with a quality implementation of quests and narrative.
+What CD projeckt Red has accomplished is to create a whole new world with a quality implementation of quests and narrative.
 Their main objective and structure around quests that we will take more about, is centered in giving every quest, eve with the smallest ones, a history, a twist and a meaning to be there.
 Rather than making quest just to fill the number of hours that the player is in the game, in the Witcher games, each quest has an objective.
 From making the player to interact and understand more with Gerald, the main character, for them to understand his personality or create compelling side stories that the player would love to hear.

 Through all human history there is one thing that humans have always loved, storytelling.
 From painters in caves to middle ages troubadours, from literature to movies, people do love a good story, and that’s why this designers nailed it.
 Each quest have been work around and creating a narrative, dialogues and they all feel real.
 They decided to give al histories a decision making factor where there is no evident wright or wrong answer, and each with their own consequences you will have to live with.
 By creating an atmosphere where decisions are important and lively characters that will react to your decisions, the player feels more immersed on the gameplay and recreates real life structures that he may identify with from the outside word, giving it a sense of realism.